Abdulbasit0123/Random-Quran-Verse/README.md

 # 📖 Random Quran Verse: A Reel-Style Explorer

-A web application for exploring the Holy Quran, featuring an intuitive, reel style interface with with smooth animations and intuitive navigation.
+A web application for exploring the Holy Quran, featuring a reel style interface with with smooth animations and intuitive navigation.
 Here is a [Live Demo.](https://random-quran-verse-wheat.vercel.app/)

 ![Random Quran Verse](https://img.shields.io/badge/Status-Active-success)